James Booker: Posthumous tributes

 Booker's death was mourned by music lovers and numerous admirers have emerged in the time since.
 Harry Connick Jr., Henry Butler, and Dr. John, among others, recorded songs with titles and musical styles referencing Booker.
-Connick Jr. explained his mentor's piano-playing style in an interview: "Nothing was harder than that.
+Connick explained his mentor's piano-playing style in an interview: "Nothing was harder than that.
 It's insane.
 It's insanity." and called him "the greatest ever."

+Dr. John described Booker as "the best black, gay, one-eyed junkie piano genius New Orleans has ever produced."

 Transcriptions by Joshua Paxton (with Tom McDermott and Andy Fielding) of Booker's playing are available in The James Booker Collection and New Orleans Piano Legends, both published by the Hal Leonard Corporation.
 Paxton explained the significance of Booker in a 2013 interview:

-From a musician’s perspective or piano player’s perspective, he matters because he figured out how to do things no one had ever done before, at least in a rhythm-and-blues context....
+From a musician's perspective or piano player's perspective, he matters because he figured out how to do things no one had ever done before, at least in a rhythm-and-blues context....
 Basically he figured out ways to do a lot of stuff at the same time and make the piano sound like an entire band.
-It’s Ray Charles on the level of Chopin.
-It’s all the soul, all the groove, and all the technique in the universe packed into one unbelievable player ...
-I can now say with certainty that it’s a pianistic experience unlike any other.
+It's Ray Charles on the level of Chopin.
+It's all the soul, all the groove, and all the technique in the universe packed into one unbelievable player ...
+I can now say with certainty that it's a pianistic experience unlike any other.
 He invented an entirely new way of playing blues and roots-based music on the piano, and it was mind-blowingly brilliant and beautiful.

 The influential New Orleans musician, composer, and producer Allen Toussaint also praised Booker, applying the term "genius" to him: